What Goes Into an Appraisal?

-A home purchase is the biggest transaction some people may ever make.
-It doesn't matter if a primary residence, a seasonal vacation home or a rental fixer upper, purchasing real property is a complex transaction that requires multiple people working in concert to see it through.
+A home purchase is the most significant transaction most could ever make.
+It doesn't matter if a main residence, a second vacation home or an investment, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to pull it all off.

-So, what party makes sure the value of the real estate is in line with the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A licensed, certified, professional appraiser from Salt Lake Appraising will ensure, you as an interested party, are informed.
+So, what party makes sure the value of the real estate is consistent with the amount being paid?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Salt Lake Appraising Company will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first responsibility at Salt Lake Appraising is to inspect the property to ascertain its true status.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.
+Our first task at Salt Lake Appraising Company is to inspect the property to ascertain its true status.
+We must physically see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are present and are in the shape a typical person would expect them to be.
+To make sure the stated square footage has not been misrepresented and illustrate the layout of the home, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we look for any obvious amenities - or defects - that would affect the value of the property.

-Here, the appraiser analyzes information on local construction costs, labor rates and other factors to determine how much it would cost to construct a property similar to the one being appraised.
-This value commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, we analyze information on local construction costs, the cost of labor and other factors to figure out how much it would cost to construct a property comparable to the one being appraised.
+This figure usually sets the maximum on what a property would sell for.
+It's also the least used method.

-Appraisers become very familiar with the subdivisions in which they work.
-They thoroughly understand the value of certain features to the homeowners of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers get to know the neighborhoods in which they work.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the subject in question.
+By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject.

-An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Salt Lake Appraising, we are experts in knowing the value of particular items in Draper and Salt Lake County neighborhoods.
-This approach to value is typically awarded the most importance when an appraisal is for a real estate purchase.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Salt Lake Appraising Company, we are experts when it comes to knowing the value of particular items in Draper and Salt Lake County neighborhoods.
+This approach to value is most often awarded the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach